Avraam007/ToyStore-Performance-Dashboard/README.md

 ## Overview

-This project presents an interactive Excel dashboard designed to deliver clear, consistent, and actionable insights on regional and store-level sales performance.
+This project presents an interactive Excel dashboard designed to deliver clear, consistent, and actionable insights on regional and store level sales performance.
 It tracks monthly revenue trends, year-over-year changes, store comparisons, and top product gains and losses while maintaining scalability for expanding data sources.

 ## Features